System: Commodore Amiga

 Replayability: One More Match Becomes a Season

-Replayability is where Sensible World of Soccer becomes downright dangerous.
-Thousands of teams, endless leagues, custom competitions, and long career modes mean this is not a game you complete, it is a game you live with.
-Twenty-season careers are not marketing fluff, they are very real commitments many players proudly see through.
+Replayability is where Sensible World of Soccer on the Commodore Amiga becomes downright dangerous.
+Thousands of teams, endless leagues, custom competitions, and long career modes mean this is not a game you complete.
+It is a game you live with.

-Multiplayer transforms SWOS into a friendship-testing battlefield, with local matches descending into shouting, banter, and long-running grudges over cheeky chip goals.
-Solo players can lose hours fine-tuning tactics, scouting for bargains, and chasing the perfect season.
-Even now, the pull of just one more match is brutally strong.
+Multiplayer transforms it into a friendship-testing battlefield.
+Local matches descend into shouting, banter, and long-running grudges over cheeky chip goals.
+Solo players can lose hours fine-tuning tactics, scouting bargains, and chasing the perfect season.
+The pull of just one more match is brutally strong in this Sensible World of Soccer Commodore Amiga title.

 The Retro Looney Verdict